mostraus/AMUSE-Group11/README.md

 **Why interesting**: Connects exoplanet survival to galactic dynamics.

 ## Notes
 - Run stage 1 of LonelyPlanets
 - Star cluster in potential of galaxy
 - Build database of encounters
+- Choose interesting star
-- Stage 2: planetary system + stars
+- Stage 2: planetary system + 2 stars
-- Bridge the 2 codes (hydro code for disk + N-body code for star)
+- JUst hydro code there (it have some gravity alerady involed)
 - How is a protoplanetary disk perturbed by stellar cluster?

 - check only if stars come closer than 2*RHill (check if it comes in perturbing distance)